voicefoundry-cloud/.github/README.md

 ## WARNING

 This repository is public.
 Do not put any secret sauce in here.
-These workflows should be for initial scaffolding for common projects, not full CI/CD implementations.
+These workflows should be for initial scaffolding/boilerplate for common projects, not full CI/CD implementations.